nfoxdev/nfCustomEnvHelper/README.md

 along with startup.prg*, favicon.ico and a copy of the desktop shortcut.

 *startup.prg:
-- defines a menu with options to edit config.fpw and startup.prg,
+- defines a menu with options to:
+  - edit config.fpw / startup.prg / afterStartup.prg
+  - run startup.prg / afterStartup.prg
+  - run this utility

 - sets 2 function keys you might find useful:
   - F11: clear screen/list your current folder
   - F12: hide/unhide windows and activate command window